 Instead, clients set two or more factors in an attempt to “hold the line” on all the other factors.
 They spent a lot of time on those specifications.
 They need them all!

 But in fact, setting more than one factor as fixed creates an almost impossible tension among the remaining factors that almost assures the project will fail to meet its goals.
 There are no levers left to control the project!
 It starts out with the best of intentions, but with two or more factors fixed, any change in circumstances during the project creates an imbalance that cannot be corrected with the remaining factors.

 Why does this happen?
 Stepping away from our example of setting time and cost as the fixed factors – think about each of the factors individually and the impact they have on the project:

 The elapsed project time from start to finish is always different than the total effort applied.
 Time is measured by a calendar start to finish.
 Conversely, the effort is the sum of all the time expended on a project by the assigned resources.
 Total time is never equal to the total effort unless only one resource is assigned, full time.

 Software development projects rarely finish on time.
 Unplanned specification changes, unexpected risks, and resource changes always build up over time and eventually result in a project that is both over budget and beyond the allocated time.

 Software development projects almost never finish under their expected cost from the point of view of clients.
-A few finish at the client’s target cost, but generally only at the expense of other project factors.
-As a result when projects do cost what was originally expected, the product is often a failure from an end-user point of view.
+A few finishes at the client’s target cost, but generally only at the expense of other project factors.
+As a result, when projects do cost what was originally expected, the product is often a failure from an end-user point of view.

-For clients, target project cost is generally a function of:
+For clients, the target project cost is generally a function of: